LaunchCodeEducation/linux/content/web-server/caddy/static/_index.md

 ## New Configuration File

-A common practice is to have a `Caddyfile` in your working directory with the proper configurations to load.
+A `Caddyfile` can technically live anywhere on the machine.
+Some people opt to store all of their `Caddyfiles` in `/etc/caddy`.
+This is similar to the best practice used by the NGINX web server.

-Below you will find the steps to create new `Caddyfile` for the Angular Orbit Report
+Another practice is to store a `Caddyfile` with the source code of a project.
+For this example we will be deploying the `Orbit Report` angular project built in `LC101` unit 1.
+We will be creating a `Caddyfile` near the source code of this project.

-{{% notice note %}}
+{{% notice warning %}}
 The `Caddyfile` can be stored in any location as long as your path is pointing to the correct build artifacts for the application you would like to deploy.
 When running the command `caddy reload` you must be in the directory containing the `Caddyfile` you want to load.
 {{% /notice %}}